ThatCuteOne/IKWID/README.md

 ## [Modrinth Page](https://modrinth.com/project/ZKRizlkf)

 ## What is this mod?
-I Know What I'm Doing is a very simple mod that gets rid of the annoying prompt when making a world with experimental settings.
+I Know What I'm Doing is a very simple mod that gets rid of the annoying prompt when making or loading a world with experimental settings.

 ## Dependencies
 None